- Lindt Frequently Asked Questions

 • Excellence 99% Bar

 What is the difference between bittersweet and semi-sweet, or edelbitter vs. zartbitter?
 The terms bittersweet and semisweet are the same, as are zartbitter and edelbitter, which are synonyms for dark chocolate with a high content of cocoa.
 Zartbitter and edelbitter are expressions used mostly by Germans and Austrians to describe dark chocolate.
 Where do our cocoa beans come from?
 Lindt cocoa beans are sourced from different South American and Caribbean countries, and from Ghana.
 Are Lindt products Kosher?
-Lindt USA's LINDOR truffles are now certified Kosher (dairy Kosher).
-The flavors are: Milk, White, Dark, Extra Dark, Peanut Butter, Hazelnut, Raspberry, Dark Orange, Mint, Vanilla, Peppermint, Caramel and Sea Salt, as well as the seasonal flavor (milk chocolate surrounding white chocolate center): Snowman, Valentines, Spring and Halloween LINDOR truffles.
-The Coffee, Almond, Citrus, Coconut and Irish Crème truffles are not Kosher certified.
+Some of Lindt USA's LINDOR truffles are now certified Kosher (dairy Kosher).
+The flavors are: Milk, White, Dark, Extra Dark, Peanut Butter, Hazelnut, Raspberry, Dark Orange, Mint, Vanilla, Peppermint, Coconut, Caramel and Sea Salt, as well as the seasonal flavor (milk chocolate surrounding white chocolate center): Snowman, Valentines, Spring and Halloween LINDOR truffles.
+The Coffee, Almond, Citrus and Irish Crème truffles are not Kosher certified.
 Not all LINDOR truffle packaging is carrying the Kosher certification symbol yet, but as new packaging is designed, the Kosher symbol will be included.
 Why can't I find any liqueur-filled Lindt products in the USA?
 Due to the current federal and state regulations, Lindt Chocolate does not import any liqueur-filled products into the USA.
 How should I store my chocolate?
 If stored under proper conditions, our products will retain their freshness for many months.
 The most favorable storage temperature for our chocolate products is between 60° and 68° Fahrenheit, and this should be occurring in a cool dry place.
 Which wrapper colors go with which truffle flavors?

 Our wholesale program starts at 500 lbs of product for resellers.
 Please call our corporate office at 1-877-MY-LINDT and ask for a customer service representative in the wholesale department.
 International Orders and Shipping At this time, we are unable to process orders from our Lindt U.S.A. website to ship to any destination outside of the continental United States.
 Additionally, and for security reasons, we are unable to process orders using an internationally issued credit card for delivery in the U.S. We apologize for any inconvenience this may cause.
 Shipping to APO/FPO and PO Boxes At this time we are unable to process orders shipping to PO Boxes, and APO/FPO addresses.
 We request a street name for our deliveries to ensure that our product is received within the time limits we have established for the product to arrive at your door in pristine condition.
 We apologize for any inconvenience this may cause.
 Can I use my gift card for orders placed online?
 Yes, Lindt Chocolate Gift cards are redeemable as forms of payment both online at Lindt.com and in Lindt Chocolate Shops.